fpdavis/QuoteOfTheDay/README.md

 To install from repository copy the \QuoteOfTheDay\QuoteOfTheDay\bin\Release folder to your LaunchoBox\Plugins folder and rename it QuoteOfTheDay.

 Once installed when you launch LaunchBox or BigBox you will be presented with a quote as soon as the application starts.
 The quote will stay on the screen for several seconds before disappearing.
+Clicking on the quote will dismiss it immediatly.

 There are several options in the QuoteOfTheDay.dll.config that you may want to change...

-    QOTD_Type: Valid values are "Verse", "Quote", "Local", or "Random".
-Local is the default value.
+    QOTD_Type: Valid values are "Bible Gateway Verse", "Brainy Quote", "Local File", or "Random".
+Local File is the default value.

-       Verse: Loads https://www.biblegateway.com/usage/votd/rss/votd.rdf from Bible Gateway and displays the Bible Verse of the Day.
+      Bible Gateway Verse: Loads https://www.biblegateway.com/usage/votd/rss/votd.rdf from Bible Gateway and displays the Bible Verse of the Day.
 This was the original inspiration for the plugin and was inspired by Dubbloseven from a Live Developer Session who sugested we add a "Bible Wheel" to LaunchBox (Let's Build Some Plugins! - 2017-05-08 - LaunchBox Development Live Streams @ 11:30).
-       Quote: Loads https://feeds.feedburner.com/brainyquote/QUOTEBR from BrainyQuote.com and
-              displays the Quote of the Day
+      Brainy Quote: Loads https://feeds.feedburner.com/brainyquote/QUOTEBR from BrainyQuote.com and displays the Quote of the Day
-       Local: Loads a local file named Quotes.xml and randomly displays a quote from this file.
+      Local File: Loads a local file named Quotes.xml and randomly displays a quote from this file.
               This file contains many Video Game related quotes.
 This is a standard XML file and you can add your own quotes and remove quotes from this file as desired.
       Random: Randomly displays one of the types listed above (Verse, Quote, or Local).